Workers' Comp Lawyer

 Repetitive Stress Injuries

 Injuries sustained over time by constantly repeating the same motions can be just as debilitating as injuries sustained in dramatic crashes or falls.
-Employees who spend all day typing, scanning barcodes, or performing other repetitive tasks can cause lasting harm to the tissues in their hands, necks, and elsewhere.
+Employees who spend all day typing, scanning barcodes, or performing other repetitive tasks can suffer lasting harm to the tissues in their hands, necks, and elsewhere.
 These repetitive stress injuries are also grounds for workers' comp claims.

 Some lines of work put employees at higher risk of developing serious illnesses or other health conditions.
 For example, if your work regularly exposes you to unclean air or toxic chemicals, you may contract lung disease or certain cancers as a result.
 If you suspect that a recent diagnosis is related to your employment, our Chicago workers' compensation attorneys can investigate.